valerybodak/graphty/README.md

 ```
 Property | Type | Description
 --- | --- | ---
-minValue | Int | Min value to display on scale
+minValue | Int | Min value to display on scale.
+In case is not specified the min value from values list will be applied
-maxValue | Int | Max value to display on scale
+maxValue | Int | Max value to display on scale.
+In case is not specified the max value from values list will be applied
+enableGuidelines | Boolean | Enable / Disable vertical guidelines